 7. Practice Active Listening:

-Listening is an essential communication skill, and active listening involves giving our full attention to the speaker without interrupting or forming judgments.
+Listening is an essential communication skill, and active listening involves giving the speaker our full attention without interrupting or forming judgments.
 It’s important to listen with an open mind and not jump to conclusions or assumptions about what the other person is saying.
-By truly hearing others and validating their experiences and perspectives, we can foster understanding and reduce the judgment.
+By truly hearing others and validating their experiences and perspectives, we can foster understanding and reduce judgment.

 8. Reflect on Our Own Biases:

 We all have conscious or unconscious biases that influence our perceptions and judgments of others.
-Reflecting on and acknowledging our biases is an important step toward reducing judgment.
-It’s important, to be honest with ourselves and examine our thoughts and feelings towards others with self-awareness and self-reflection.
+Reflecting on and acknowledging our biases is an essential step toward reducing judgment.
+It’s important to be honest with ourselves and examine our thoughts and feelings towards others with self-awareness and self-reflection.

 9. Practice Kindness and Compassion: